Man performing Tai Chi on a beach

 Tai chi classes at Garstang Arts Centre

-Registration for class 1 (1.00pm): Tai Chi Classes at Garstang Arts Centre Class 1
+Registration for beginner class: Tai Chi at Garstang Arts Centre (for beginners)

-Registration for class 2 (2.00pm): Tai Chi Classes at Garstang Arts Centre Class 2
+Registration for improver class: Tai Chi at Garstang Arts Centre (for improvers)

 To register for this class, you must be a member of the Garstang Arts Centre.
-If you are not currently a member of the Arts Centre, please contact Garstang Arts Centre: https://garstangartssociety.org.uk/contact
+If you are not currently a member of the Arts Centre, please contact them at: https://garstangartssociety.org.uk/contact

 Chinese Dance